 Lessons can be 30, 45, or 60 minutes depending on availability and the level and desire of the student.

 To best retain concepts and skills from lessons, a student should be able to reference notes from the lesson.
-Students can use either a notebook for writing or have access to a Google Doc where I keep my lesson notes.
+Students can use either a notebook for writing or have access to the Google Doc where I keep my lesson notes.

 Consistent practicing is essential for developing piano skills.
 The specific needs for each student will vary depending on age and experience.
 Together, we will determine what kinds of practicing (and how much) should take place in order to accomplish your musical goals.
 If a student fails to practice consistently or has too many other commitments to dedicate time to practice, they may be asked to transfer to another studio.